BYU Marriott School of Business NAC Presentation Notes & Visuals – 9/24/21 – Brian Grim (bio)

 ^ Notes: The above brief testimony shows the personal impact of faith-friendly workplaces, which results in better recruitment, higher retention, and increased revenue.
 And we help this spread between companies.
 For instance, we invited Intel and Walmart to co-lead our National Day of Prayer event in 2021.
 Intel’s CEO Pat Gelsinger (and BYU supporter King Husein) also received top honors at our 2021 Global Business & Interfaith Peace Awards.
 A BYU Marriott School intern, Jade Romano, served as corporate liaison for the awards.

-Conclusion: Paul Lambert, Greg Clark and I are honored and thrilled to be here for a month at the invitation of Dean Madrian as visiting fellows to discuss these exciting new trends in corporate America with Marriott School faculty and leadership.
+Conclusion: Paul Lambert, Greg Clark, Dr. Christina Clark, and I are honored and thrilled to be here for a month at the invitation of Dean Madrian as visiting fellows to discuss these exciting new trends in corporate America with Marriott School faculty and leadership.
 We hope you too will lean into this in your own businesses and activities.
 This has the potential to change not just business, but the world for the better.
 Indeed, these are global companies and these faith-friendly policies apply to their global operations!
 Questions?

 Suggested NAC “Discussion Questions”